Namysh/hopop.js/README.md

 [You can see an example here](https://namysh.github.io/hopop.js/)

+as you can see, a popup appears when you move the mouse over an element

 ## Usage
 First, you need to download the JS and the CSS file then import them.